Question for Bernie:

 He meditates, takes very few Rx pain medications, and knows his brain activity plays a big part in managing it.
 Any suggestions you can offer to help this 28 y/o man deal with being in a body where the spinal cord is damaged would be so appreciated.
 Thank you.

 I have personal experience with paraplegia since my father- in- law was quadriplegic from a fall.
 He lived to be 97 years old and said that he felt whole as long as he experienced the love of those around him.

 Surround your son with love and healing hands bringing him energy.
 Find an energy center at a nearby medical facility (many have them now) or an alternative medicine group that practices energy healing.
 Take your son there or find out if you can learn how to do this for him at home.

 Ask him to love his body and life so his body will try to heal and keep him comfortable.
 He’s already in touch with the knowledge that the Mind-Body-Spirit Connection is very real, so help him concentrate on finding ways to deepen his understanding of this truth and along with meditation, add creative visualization or guided imagery to his daily routine.
 Check on my website in the Catalog for some excellent CDs that could be very helpful.

 There are many supplements that can help him feel better along with massage and physical therapy.
+Here’s a site to get medicare physical therapy.
 Even if he has tried some of these tools before, go back to them and try to find really compassionate practitioners who will take the time your son needs to get free from feelings that his body is the enemy.